mikisvaz/rbbt/index.md

 Where is it used now?
 ---------------------

-Our current interest is in cancer genome analysis.
-Development in this area has stimulated the development of several new concepts, such as the Entity subsystem, a novel concept developed to aleviate the complex challenges of integration.
+My current interest is in cancer genome analysis.
+Work in this area has stimulated the development of several new concepts, such as the Entity subsystem, a novel approach developed to alleviate the complex challenges of integration.

 The StudyExplorer is our current flagship application.
 I can be adapted to different scenarios and several instances of it serves different groups in our institution.
 An example deployment is [ICGC Scout](http://se.bioinfo.cnio.es), that provides access to all cancer studies from ICGC and TCGA and offers a wide array of functionalities.
-*NOTE: The software is not easy to use, it requires training or documentation, which is mostly lacking*

 What is in it?
 --------------